anrei0000/anrei0000.github.io/_posts/2019-08-02-ci_cd_with_laravel_bitbucket_aws.md

 sudo systemctl daemon-reload
 sudo systemctl restart nginx
 ```

+Fixed by loading the site in mozilla browser... apparently there is some caching issue in chrome.

 ### From gitlab
+Push the project to master at `43601d65dc3db0c2b697933ce0408b23a21c608d`.

 # Conclusions
 This was fun, a bit painful and super insightful!
 Will definitely be using this for larger projects where this comes in handy.